 This is the complete onboarding task flow for migrating mailboxes from On-Premises Lotus Notes, or On-Premises Lotus Domino, to On-Premises Microsoft Exchange, versions 2007+.
 There are a few things you should know before beginning your migration.

 Lotus Notes requires local software installation to use MigrationWiz, as there are no remote APIs for the messaging system.
 The Lotus Extractor is a small console application (a standalone .exe file) responsible for extracting data from the Domino server and securely streaming this data to the MigrationWiz platform.
+The requirements for running the Lotus Extractor can be found here: What are the requirements for running Lotus Extractor?
 The steps to install this extractor are included in the Prepare the Source Environment section of this guide.
 After installing the Lotus Notes Extractor, you can then manage the migration from the MigrationWiz web portal (e.g., to stop/start migrations, view statistics, etc.).

 Prepare the Source Environment